-The Hubs and I escaped Denver for a week of walking the Niagara Escarpment, the peninsula sandwiched between Lake Ontario and Lake Erie.
+The Hubs and I escaped Denver for a week of walking the Niagara Escarpment, the peninsula sandwiched between Lake Ontario and Lake Erie in Canada.
 Without an itinerary beyond knowing where we’d stay each night, we set off with 25-pound packs, giant smiles and comfortable shoes.
 Here’s the best parts about walking the Niagara Escarpment along the Bruce Trail.

 Here Come the Tourists!

-We flew to Buffalo, grabbed a bus to Niagara, US, and joined a bazillion other tourists on the Maid of the Mist boat ride.
-A must-do, this boat ride takes the brave to the bottom of the Falls for an up-close view.
+We flew to Buffalo, New York, grabbed a bus to Niagara, New York, USA, and joined a bazillion other tourists on the Maid of the Mist boat ride.
+A must-do, this boat ride takes the brave to the bottom of the Niagara Falls for an up-close view.
 Getting wet in the heat of the day was the best part of the ride!
-Afterward, we walked the 2-mile amble along the Niagara River to the Rainbow Bridge, turned off our data plans, crossed into Canada, and had a luxurious stay at the Marriott for a wonderfully romantic stay overlooking the Falls.

 Map Is Not to Scale

 Our plans were to hike to the Bruce Trail and make it to our campsite by mid-afternoon.
 After consulting with a very nice biking couple about our route, we headed out down the farming roads of Ontario.
 Tractors, corn, and soybeans paralleled our walk along a 2-lane road with a tiny shoulder.
 Drivers gave us wide berth, and we settled into what we thought would be a 5 km jaunt to the Bruce Trail.

 We should have known things weren’t exactly to scale when the biking couple re-found us to let us know that the Trail was just “a bit further.”
 After another 5 km, we turned on the data plan and called for an Uber to get us out of the 35 degree heat.
 The Uber arrived and dropped us at our campsite.